safdar-azeem/vlite3/docs/2-advance-components/Invoice.md

 #### `InvoiceCustomerInfo` & `InvoiceCompanyInfo`

-Detailed contact structures for both parties.
+Detailed contact structures for parties involved (From, Billed To, Ship To).

 | Field     | Type      | Description                               |
 | :-------- | :-------- | :---------------------------------------- |